InjectiveLabs/docs/source/includes/_clients.md

 ```

 By default the MarketsAssistant will only initialize the tokens that are part of an active market.
 In order to let it use any of the tokens available in the chain, the user has to create the MarketsAssistant instance using the function  `NewMarketsAssistantWithAllTokens`.

+The MarketsAssistant instance can be used with the following ChainClient functions:
+- `CreateSpotOrder`
+- `CreateDerivativeOrder`

 **Reference**